saifeiLee/deepseek-exporter/README.md

 4. Run `npm run convert-icons` to convert SVG icons to PNG format
 5. Load the extension in Chrome as described in the Installation section

+### Build for distribution

+1. Run `npm run build` to build the extension
+2. Run `npm run zip` to zip the extension
+3. The zip file will be saved as `deepseek-exporter.zip` in the root directory

 ## License

 MIT